TrellixVulnTeam/swahilipython_SCMU/Doc/library/stat.rst

 .. function:: S_ISDIR(mode)

-   Return non-zero if the mode is from a directory.
+   Return non-zero if the mode is kutoka a directory.

 .. function:: S_ISCHR(mode)

-   Return non-zero if the mode is from a character special device file.
+   Return non-zero if the mode is kutoka a character special device file.

 .. function:: S_ISBLK(mode)

-   Return non-zero if the mode is from a block special device file.
+   Return non-zero if the mode is kutoka a block special device file.

 .. function:: S_ISREG(mode)

-   Return non-zero if the mode is from a regular file.
+   Return non-zero if the mode is kutoka a regular file.

 .. function:: S_ISFIFO(mode)

-   Return non-zero if the mode is from a FIFO (named pipe).
+   Return non-zero if the mode is kutoka a FIFO (named pipe).

 .. function:: S_ISLNK(mode)

-   Return non-zero if the mode is from a symbolic link.
+   Return non-zero if the mode is kutoka a symbolic link.

 .. function:: S_ISSOCK(mode)

-   Return non-zero if the mode is from a socket.
+   Return non-zero if the mode is kutoka a socket.

 .. function:: S_ISDOOR(mode)

-   Return non-zero if the mode is from a door.
+   Return non-zero if the mode is kutoka a door.

    .. versionadded:: 3.4

 .. function:: S_ISPORT(mode)

-   Return non-zero if the mode is from an event port.
+   Return non-zero if the mode is kutoka an event port.

    .. versionadded:: 3.4

 .. function:: S_ISWHT(mode)

-   Return non-zero if the mode is from a whiteout.
+   Return non-zero if the mode is kutoka a whiteout.

    .. versionadded:: 3.4